 Is Getting Solar Panels a Good Long-Term Investment?

 Now that you know the cost of a home solar system, the next important thing to find out is the ROI and whether or not it's worth your hard-earned money.

 Typically, if yours is a regular household with average daytime consumption, you can reach the breakeven point within three to five years.
 It may take a little longer if you have a heightened nighttime consumption.

-Around the fifth year of using solar energy, you might start getting a return on your investment to offset the cost of a solar system for home.
+Around the fifth year of using solar energy, you might start getting a return on your investment to offset the cost of a solar system for your home.
 A well-designed solar power system can last at least 25 more years, so you’ll reap a lot of rewards by playing the long game.